 How to Prepare Before the Call

 People are far more likely to answer the phone if they see their area code, not some random string of digits.
-Get a local number from Vonage, a top provider in business phone service.
-Click here for a free quote.
+RingCentral is a leading phone provider for small businesses that offers local numbers and unlimited calls to anywhere in the U.S. and Canada.
+Click here for a free 15-day trial.

 2. Define your list